usnistgov/FIPS201/_FIPS201/frontend.md

 activation of the card after a number of consecutive failed activation attempts.
 A maximum of 10 consecutive PIN retries **SHALL** be permitted unless a lower limit is imposed by the department or agency.

-The PIN should not be easily guessable or otherwise individually identifiable in nature (e.g., part of a Social Security Number or phone number).
-The PIN **SHALL** be a minimum of six digits in length.
-The PIV Card **SHALL** compare the chosen PIN against a list of at least 10 commonly-chosen values (e.g., 000000, 123456) and require the choice of a different value if one of those is selected by the cardholder.
+The card management system **SHALL** guide the cardholder in selecting a strong PIN value.
+The PIN **SHALL** be a minimum of six digits in length and should not be easily guessable, otherwise individually identifiable in nature (e.g., part of a Social Security Number or phone number) or commonly-used (e.g., 000000, 123456).

 ### 4.3.2 Activation by Card Management System {#s-4-3-2}